-Dan Hightower was born and raised in Lakeland, Polk County, Florida.
+Daniel L. Hightower was born and raised in Lakeland, Polk County, Florida.
 After graduating from Lakeland High School, he attended Stetson University in DeLand where he earned a B.A. degree in history.
 He then attended Stetson Law School in St. Petersburg, earning his Juris Doctorate degree.
 While there he was elected as a Justice to the Honor Court and appointed to the Stetson Law Review Board.

-In his spare time, Mr. Hightower enjoys spending time with his wife, three daughters and granddaughter.
+In his spare time, Mr. Hightower enjoys spending time with his family and friends.
 He is also a cattle rancher and owns the HT Ranch near Blitchton, Florida.
-It’s a working ranch and he raises beef cattle and hay.
+It’s a working ranch that raises beef cattle and hay.
 Mr. Hightower takes an active role in the ranch operations including penning and working cattle and raising and cutting hay.
 Mr. Hightower says, “I may be a lawyer but I still have calluses on my hands.”

 This picture is of Daniel L. Hightower with Florida Bar President, Mayanne Downs (left) and Chief Justice of Florida Supreme Court, Charles Canady (right), at the Florida Supreme Court, receiving the Florida Bar President’s Pro Bono Service Award for legal services provided to people who are unable to afford a lawyer.